 Looking to discover Dublin?
 Well look no further.
-We’ve created a list of 8 must-do tours around the capital that will leave you more informed than the locals.
-From food to music, and ghost stories to Viking tours, there’s something to suit everyone.
+We’ve created a list of 7 must-do tours around the capital that will leave you more informed than the locals.
+From food to music, there’s something to suit everyone.

 1. Open Gate Brewery at The Guinness Storehouse